Free Electone sheet music and registrations for 今宵多珍重 (Jin Xiao Duo Zhen Zhong). Piano, acoustic version.

 The second time I’m uploading this famous Chinese song too, and once again, because I’ve been religiously watching TVB’s Barrack O’Karma (金宵大厦).
 Or should I say, the sequel?

 About the sequel, I think it features great acting and ambience, with inventive and bold storylines to boot.
-Sadly, though, TVB’s inexperience with such (Netflix) genres shows throughout and most of the stories are so hastily wrapped up, if not downright inconclusive.
+Sadly, however, TVB’s inexperience with such (Netflix) genres shows throughout and most of the stories are so hastily wrapped up, if not downright inconclusive.

 There’s also that regrettable “brownfacing” incident.
 I grimaced when watching that episode; a similar Singaporean incident immediately comes to mind.
-I much do hope TVB learns from this storm.
+I do hope TVB learns from this storm.

 Yamaha Electone Sheet Music and ELS-02C Registration Data for Jin Xiao Duo Zhen Zhong (今宵多珍重)